scamacho23/liszt/README.md

 available soon.
 Still, the project will likely only work for OS X for the forseeable future.
 Portability to Linux should not be that hard to achieve, but Windows is another matter.

+*There is a Slack channel for contributors.
+If you would like to join the channel, make a pull request and include in the comment that you would like to be added (and the email to be used for the invite).*